joeychankw/tenpura-boom/README.md

 ## Note
 Tested in Chrome and Firefox.<br/>
-Word spacing issue founded in Firefox (Firefox ignore word-spacing).
+Firefox issues: Word spacing is ignore.
+Slow.

 Audio source
 - BGM is downloaded from YouTube Audio Library